Article by Guest Author, Robin Adler – Toxic Beauty

 Right before we jump into the causes, just what specifically is eczema?
 Here is a straightforward definition from Dr. Melissa Conrad Stoppler:

 So primarily, any sort of rash can be viewed as eczema.
 It can range in severeness from just a tiny patch of itchy rash to big areas of the body.
-The most typical areas of the body impacted by eczema are the face, neck, and the interiors of the elbows, knees, and ankles.
-Nearly everyone has suffered from a skin rash at one time or another in their lifetime that ultimately goes away, but constant rashes and skin sores are considered severe eczema.
+The most typical areas of the body impacted by the condition are the face, neck, and the interiors of the elbows, knees, and ankles.
+Nearly everyone has suffered from a skin rash at one time or another that ultimately goes away, but constant rashes and skin sores are considered severe eczema.

 What Causes Eczema?

-Specialists say eczema is hereditary, and that it’s more prevalent among members of the same family.
+Specialists say eczema is hereditary, and that it’s more prevalent among family members.
 Others assert it’s caused by external or dietary factors.
 I agree with the second perspective as I’ve seen this up close.
 My student had lots of food allergies and although his mom tried to keep him far from certain foods, this was not at all times possible.
 When he came back from the noon meal, his itchiness was much more intense and I tend to think it was because he had the wrong foods at lunch.
 We’ll get more into the eczema/nutrition link in a bit.

 Some physicians say eczema is an external reflection of inflammation inside of the body and is a consequence of a weakened immune system.
 Components within the body which bring about eczema include bad nutrition and a body full of toxic substances.